 When we are expressing such a sequence in terms of an unknown variable (n), the nth term will contain the term n2.

-While there is a 'correct' way of identifying such a sequence, sometimes it is easier to see if the sequence is related to the sequence of square numbers which we are familiar with (i.e. 1, 4, 9, 16, etc.).
+While there is a 'correct' way of identifying such a sequence, sometimes it is easier to see if the sequence is related to the sequence of square numbers with which we are familiar with (i.e. 1, 4, 9, 16, etc.).

 If this 'quicker' approach is expected in an exam, the question will usually carry fewer marks (like 1 or 2).

 Let's look at some examples now to see how we can use our knowledge of square numbers to help us with these sequences.

 e.g. Find the nth term of this sequence: 2, 8, 18, 32, ...

-Let's work from a sequence which we know uses the n2 term, our square numbers: 1, 4, 9, 16, etc.
+Let's work from a sequence that we know uses the n2 term, our square numbers: 1, 4, 9, 16, etc.